Campuses in EuropeCampuses in The AmericasCampuses in AsiaLe Cordon Bleu International

-One thing I learned from studying at Le Cordon Bleu New Zealand is that it teaches you a great foundation of skills, particularly the more classic culinary skills.
+"One thing I learned from studying at Le Cordon Bleu New Zealand is that it teaches you a great foundation of skills, particularly the more classic culinary skills.
 Although you may not use these every day in the kitchen after you graduate, it teaches you how to be precise, how to present, and how to manage your time efficiently."

-I found that working and studying at the same time complimented each other so well; I was able to pick things up a lot faster than anyone else in the classroom, and contrariwise, when it came to filleting my first fish at Logan Brown I’d already learned this technique from my studies at Le Cordon Bleu New Zealand.
+"The advice I’d give to current and prospective students is to get yourself a part-time job within the industry whilst studying.
+Before studying at Le Cordon Bleu New Zealand, I called Logan Brown and asked if I could work there on a six-month unpaid internship – two months into this they offered me a job.
+I started from the bottom of the kitchen and began to work my way up.
+By the time I graduated, I was already working in the larder section of Logan Brown.
+I found that working and studying at the same time complement each other so well; I was able to pick things up a lot faster than anyone else in the classroom, and contrariwise, when it came to filleting my first fish at Logan Brown I’d already learned this technique from my studies at Le Cordon Bleu New Zealand.
 Working while studying also meant that as soon as I graduated, I had a full-time job lined up and did not have to start at the lowest level of a kitchen – something I think a few of the students struggle with once they have graduated - as it is easy to get a job, but very hard to get a higher position in a restaurant kitchen straight away if you have no experience."

-A huge amount – I've had the chance to work in so many different positions and was sous-chef when I left to work at Bellamys.
-I have had the chance to work on a number of awesome functions, travel the country, and meet some truly amazing people.
-I also got to work on collaborations with places such as the Cartwheel Creamery where we got to create our own cheese.
+"A huge amount – I've had the chance to work in various positions, work at functions, travel the country, meet lots of inspiring people within the industry and work on collaborations with places such as the Cartwheel Creamery creating our own cheese."

 Tell me about the day-to-day sustainable practices Bellamys tries to implement.